alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Import solid wood packaging

-If you import solid wood packaging from inside the EU, check that it:
+If you import solid wood packaging from inside the EU, check that it either:

 - meets ISPM15 standards (this is compulsory in Portugal)
 - has a plant passport issued by the local forestry commission